davidvos/master-thesis-nlg/proposal.md

 My thesis will focus on experimenting with different applications and approaches of prefix-tuning.
 These are the following:

 - **The performance of prefix-tuning in a multilingual setting** Prefix-tuning has shown excellent performance on language generation tasks.
-For example, the WebNLG challenge is an English benchmark for data-to-text generation.
-However, we ask the question if the limited amount of prefix parameters contains enough expressiveness when the pre-trained LM is multilingual?
+The WebNLG challenge is an English benchmark for data-to-text generation that this was measures on.
+However, we ask the question if the limited amount of prefix parameters contains enough expressiveness when the used pre-trained LM is multilingual?
+We can experiment with conditioning the prefix on the language of an input sequence

-- **Conditioning prefix on structural information** Can we condition our prefix on information obtained my looking at functional relations in the input data?
-For example, can we utilize a GCN to create the prefix?
-Or can we
+- **Conditioning prefix on structural information** Can we condition our prefix on information obtained by doing more with the structure found in the input data.
+For example, can we use a GCN to create a representation of the input sequence and use this as a prefix.
+Or simply stated, will making our prefix 'network' more complex result in better results?

 **List the novel contributions provided by your approach**

 Prefix-tuning is a novel approach that has only been explored to a certain amount.
 I will show whether or not the limited expressiveness of prefix-tuning will work with a multilingual LM which per definition contains more expressiveness.